Private Brokerage versus Professional Employer Organization (PEO)

 3. Working with a private brokerage

 The decision ultimately depends on your organizational structure.
 Maybe cost is your only concern, or perhaps a more personal experience is what you’re looking for.
-Whatever your priority is when it comes to choosing your company’s health benefits, there are pros and cons of each option.
+Whatever your priority is when it comes to choosing your company’s health insurance benefits, there are pros and cons of each option.

 1. Going direct to an insurance carrier

-If you currently go direct to an insurance carrier for your employee benefits, you probably never worked with a private brokerage before.
+If you currently go direct to an insurance carrier for your employee benefits, you probably have never worked with a private brokerage before.

-For employers with less than 50 employees, group health insurance costs the same no matter where you shop.
+For employers with less than 50 employees, group health coverage insurance costs the same no matter where you shop.
 Why?
 Because the rates are based on your age, geographic location and other qualifying conditions under the Affordable Care Act a.k.a Obamacare.

 One condition is when you purchase your benefits with an insurance carrier — you’re on your own when it comes to managing employee benefits for your business.